starstruckgall/blog/clqsq0nyx000008l242lpfe6z.md

 ### HTML elements.

-Everything in HTML is made up of elements. every paragraph, image, or button is an element made up of an opening tag, a closing tag, and content in between.
+Everything in HTML is made up of elements.
+Every paragraph, image, or button is an element made up of an opening tag, a closing tag, and content in between.
 All the parts from the opening tag until the closing tag are going to be included in the element.

 Some examples of elements: